mynew4/cmangos-docs-wiki/Coding-Standards.md

             int m_field;
     };

-Main points:
+Main points:<br>
-a) space before and after : in class parents list and constructor body
+a) space before and after : in class parents list and constructor body<br>
-b) next line and indent for class field initialization list
+b) next line and indent for class field initialization list<br>
-c) indent for public:/private:/protected: section with additional indent for section content
+c) indent for public:/private:/protected: section with additional indent for section content<br>
 d) empty or short function body can be at same line with declaration in in-class definition case

 ### Code documentation with Doxygen